The log-Sobolev inequality for spin systems of higher order interactions: A coercive inequality for the single-site space

 \section{A coercive inequality for the single-site space}

 In this section we present a single-site coercive inequality that will provide the main tool in order to control the higher interactions.
-This coercive inequality is on the line of the U-bound inequalities presented in \cite{H-Z} in order to prove log-Sobolev inequalities on a typical analytic framework.
-Furthermore, as we show in Lemma \ref{spectralgap1d} this coercive inequality will imply the spectral gap inequality for $\E^{i,\omega}$ uniformly on $\omega$. \begin{lem} Under assumptions (\ref{H2.1})-(\ref{Hgeo}), there exists $C_{0}>0$ such that, for all $r \le p$,
+This coercive inequality is on the line of the U-bound inequalities presented in \cite{H-Z} in order to prove log-Sobolev inequalities on a typical analytic framework (see also \cite{INGLIS201176}, \cite{Dag2022} and \cite{Da-Ze2021}).
+Furthermore, as we show in Lemma \ref{spectralgap1d} this coercive inequality will imply the spectral gap inequality for $\E^{i,\omega}$ uniformly on $\omega$.
+In a recent work, weak U-bound inequalities have been used to prove Spectral Gap inequalities (see \cite{Da-Qi-Ze22}) and Super-Poincare inequalities (see \cite{Qiu24}). \begin{lem} Under assumptions (\ref{H2.1})-(\ref{Hgeo}), there exists $C_{0}>0$ such that, for all $r \le p$,

 and

 for any smooth function $f$ with compact support. \end{lem} \begin{proof} It is clear that it suffices to prove the inequality for $r=2(p-1)$.
 Indeed, if $\E \dd^{2(p-1)} f^2 \le C \E |\nabla f|^2 + C \E f^2$ holds then for all $r \le 2(p-1)$ we have $\E \dd^r f^2 = \E [\dd^r f^2; d \le 1] + \E [\dd^r f^2; d > 1] \le \E f^2 + \E \dd^{2(p-1)} f^2 \le C \E |\nabla f|^2 + (C+1) \E f^2$.
 By homogeneity, in all calculations, we will forget the normalizing constant $Z$ and think of $\E(dx)$ as being equal to $e^{-H(x)} dx$.
 In other words, we may, without loss of generality, assume that $Z=1$.
 Let $f$ be a smooth function with compact support and write